amarpan/how-to-install-and-configure-zshell/README.md

 ```
 2. Press `i` to enter Insert Mode.

-3. Change the ending of the line reading
+3. Change the ending of the line reading:
 ```
 ZSH_THEME="robbyrussell"
 ```